AgungP88/getloc-apps/README.md

 # Mobile Development

-Using the [Kotlin](https://kotlinlang.org/) programming language to develop applications.
+Using the [Kotlin programming language] (https://kotlinlang.org/)to develop applications.
 Using [Retrofit](https://square.github.io/retrofit/) to handle all things related to data connection from android to the internet.
 Using [firebase](https://firebase.google.com) to store user data and to authenticate login and register systems.
 Using [Google Services](https://cloud.google.com) to get the user's current location

 # App Development roadmap

-In making the application we apply several processes where we make it into 3 processes, namely there is a Design Process, Implementation to Design, Implementation to Applications
+In making the application we apply several processes where we make it into 2 processes, is a Implementation to Design,and Implementation to Applications

-# Design Process

 # Implementation to Design
+we do the application design process using the web-based application [Figma](figma.com)

 # Implentation to Apps
+After the design process, continued with making applications using android studio and the [Kotlin programming language] (https://kotlinlang.org/), we implemented the UI Design from what had been made previously processed to be realized into an application, then we provide several features such as Using [Retrofit](https://square.github.io/retrofit/) to handle all things related to data connection from android to the internet.
+Using [firebase](https://firebase.google.com) to store user data and to authenticate login and register systems.
+Using [Google Services](https://cloud.google.com) to get the user's current location

 # Preview Mobile Apps

-Before traveling, usually we will make a plan in advance about the location to be visited and the time of departure.
-This is done to avoid problems, one of which is the distance to be traveled is farther until the time needed does not match expectations.
-To overcome this, our team uses the Traveling Salesman Problem method.
-We present GetLoc as an application that is able to recommend several tourist attractions according to the location you want to go.

 <p align="center">
 	<img src="logo/Splash.png" width="25%"> &nbsp; &nbsp; &nbsp;